vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `--no-start`
       Do not start the container on the target node, keep it stopped.

-    `--no-network-interfaces`
-      Remove network interfaces from the container config sent to *destination*.
-      This is useful for cloning containers without duplicating network configuration.

 `ct send cleanup` [*options*] *ctid*
   Perform a cleanup after container *ctid* was sent to another node.
 The send